MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

 }
 ```

-## Apply a filter after the dossier is rendered
+## Apply a filter after the dashboard is rendered

-After an embedded dossier has been rendered, you can apply different kinds of filters to chapters in the dossier using methods on the Embedding SDK.
+After an embedded dashboard has been rendered, you can apply different kinds of filters to chapters in the dashboard using methods on the Embedding SDK.
 In this release, `getFilterList()` only exposes filters defined in the current chapter.

 ### Dossier.filterSelectAllAttributes(filterJson)